Container Gardening Supply List

 Containers for Small Plants

-- Raised Bed Grow Box – A portable planter that you can move to where the sun is.
+- Raised Bed Grow Box – A portable planter with wheels that lets you move if needed.
+This option is low to the ground, so you should keep that in mind.

 Container for Potatoes

-- Potato Grow Bags with Flap – Windows make harvesting easier.
+- Potato Grow Bags with Flap – These come with handy windows that make harvesting your spuds super easy.

-- 4 Pack 10 Gallon Garden Potato Grow Bags – A heavy duty option.
+- 4 Pack 10 Gallon Garden Potato Grow Bags – Heavy-duty bags that are durable and give your potatoes plenty of room to grow.

 Containers for Herbs